Analyzing Avnet (AVT) and Its Rivals

-Avnet (NASDAQ: AVT) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Avnet to similar businesses based on the strength of its risk, valuation, institutional ownership, profitability, dividends, earnings and analyst recommendations.
+Avnet (NASDAQ: AVT) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Avnet to similar businesses based on the strength of its earnings, risk, dividends, institutional ownership, valuation, analyst recommendations and profitability.

+This is a breakdown of current ratings and price targets for Avnet and its rivals, as reported by MarketBeat.

 |Avnet